Your Immediate Help is Need for the Homeless!

 Current Donations Overload

-As any of you who have braved donations either here or at Salvation Army in the month of August and September (which I understand is a seasonal thing here), instead of getting our usual 50 to 60 donors in our extremely narrow donation times of just two one-hour windows (Wednesdays and Saturdays, 10 to 11 am), we have been getting over 100 donors!
+As any of you who have braved donations either here or at Salvation Army since August, instead of getting our usual 50 to 60 donors in our extremely narrow donation times of just two one-hour windows (Wednesdays and Saturdays, 10 to 11 am), we have been getting over 100 donors!
 Which means, the donations / sorting room has been stuffed, (and volunteers and staff have been barely able to clear it between donation times).
 Unfortunately, this means that if you want to make sure that you get to donate, I would suggest that you get in line before 10:00.
 I have had to cutoff donations as early as 10:20, when the room to full to take more donations.

 Donation Guidelines and Policy